Treats await Hull’s young diners this half term

 Part of the restaurant’s ambition to encourage families to take time to enjoy a meal out together, the offer is available Monday through to Friday during the holidays.

-Jack Dennett, food and beverage manager said: “Kids love to eat out, as they’re made to feel all grown up and special and we hope to see may younger diners throughout the holidays.
+Jack Dennett, food and beverage manager said: “Kids love to eat out, as they’re made to feel all grown up and special and we hope to see many younger diners throughout the holidays.

 “The offer is also great value for money so parents, grandparents or carers can take out the young ones while not worrying too much about the overall cost.